-Medicare is a federal program that helps people 65 and over.
-It has two parts: Part A helps pay for hospital care as well as home health, hospice and skilled nursing care; Part B helps pay for doctor visits, medical equipment, preventive services, outpatient care, therapy, lab tests, x-rays, mental health and ambulance services.
-Medicare coverage can be provided through the original fee-for-service plan or through a Medicare Advantage Plan (Part C) (like an HMO or PPO).
+Medicare is a federal health insurance program for people 65 and over.
+It has two parts: Part A helps pay for hospital care as well as home health, hospice and skilled nursing care; Part B helps pay for doctor visits, medical equipment, preventive services, outpatient care, therapy, lab tests, X-rays, mental health and ambulance services.
+Medicare coverage can be provided through the original fee-for-service plan or through Medicare Advantage Plans which are run through private insurance companies, like an HMO or PPO (Part C).